amit265/React-Projects/netflixgpt/README.md

 ## Contact

-If you have any questions or feedback, feel free to open an issue or contact us at [your-email@example.com](mailto:your-email@example.com).

----
+For any questions or suggestions, please reach out at [amitk.kumar414@gmail.com](mailto:amitk.kumar414@gmail.com).